Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How much does the Magoosh ACT prep course cost?

-The Magoosh ACT prep course costs between $100 and $400 depending on how many months of access you need and whether you opt for live classes.
+The Magoosh ACT prep course costs either $130 or $400 depending on whether you opt for live classes.

 Does Magoosh have in-person classes?

 Yes.
 While up until recently Magoosh’s ACT prep course was 100% online, they now offer live classes.

 Will my score increase with Magoosh ACT prep?